lwileczek/dateonly/README.md

 # dateonly
-Date objects in JavaScript without Time components
+Date objects in JavaScript without a time component.
+This avoids any hassel having to do with timezones.

+## Status
+Alpha